 In a way it’s quite an easy method to follow, you just need to learn to check product labels to make sure the products you are using are CG friendly.
-The basis of the method is very simple, get rid of silicons and sulfates and your hair will be moisturised and looking super healthy.
+The basis of the method is very simple, get rid of silicons, sulfates and drying alcohols and your hair will be moisturised and looking super healthy.
 Silicone ingredients end in -cone, -conol or -xane.
 For example: dimethicone, dimethiconol, and cyclopentasiloxane.
-None of these are water soluble so they can not be used in the Curly Hair method.
+None of these are water soluble so they can not be used in the curly girl method.
 However if a silicone ingredient is prefaced with PPG or with PEG it is water soluble and therefore CG friendly.
 For example PEG-8 Dimethicone is ok.

 I have put together an infographic pointing out how to follow the method step by step.

-I’ve been following the Curly Girl method since early August and even though I’m not following it strictly – I’m still using shampoo – I’ve seen an amazing transformation in my hair.
-Apparently, it can take months before you see improvement in your hair so you really need to persevere.
-This is my hair about 8 weeks in, you can see that my curls are really defined and that I’ve hardly have any frizz.
+I’ve been following the curly girl method since early August and even though I’m not following it strictly – I’m still using shampoo – I’ve seen an amazing transformation in my hair.
+Apparently, it can take months before you see improvement, so you really need to persevere.
+This is my hair about 8 weeks in, you can see that my curls are really defined and that I hardly have any frizz.

 After forty off years I’m finally embracing my curls and I’m starting to love my hair a bit.
 I even had a stranger come up to me and say they loved my hair!